 - Those that recur throughout one's life: Is science compatible with religion?
 What is justice?

 - Those questions that refer to key inquiries within a discipline: What is healthy eating within the field of nutrition?
-Is history capable of excaping the social and peronal history of its writers?
+Is history capable of escaping the social and personal history of its writers?

 - Those questions that help students make sense of important but complicated ideas, knowledge, and know-how: In what ways does light act wave-like?
 How do the best writers hook and hold their readers?

 Now we have a definition and some examples.
 Let’s take a look at how essential questions are arrived at through “backward planning."